fitchtech/azure-devops/README.md

       - v*.*.*-* # CI Trigger when tag matches format

 extends:
-  # file path to template at repo resource id to extend from
+  # file path to the template at the repository resource id to extend from
   template: stages.yaml@templates
   parameters:
     code: [] # jobList inserted into code stage in stages param